Mynkthkr/3-Tier-Architecture-Cloud-Formation/README.md

 $ aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 4xxxxxxxxxx5.dkr.ecr.us-east-1.amazonaws.com
 *Retrieve an authentication token and authenticate your Docker client to your registry.

-<b>Note: If you receive an error using the AWS CLI, make sure that you have the latest version of the AWS CLI and Docker installed.</b>
+<b>Note:</b> If you receive an error using the AWS CLI, make sure that you have the latest version of the AWS CLI and Docker installed.

 $ docker build -t spring-boot-app .
 *Build your Docker image using the following command.
 You can skip this step if your image is already built:

-d$ ocker tag spring:latest 4xxxxxxxxx5.dkr.ecr.us-east-1.amazonaws.com/spring-boot-app:latest
+$ ocker tag spring:latest 4xxxxxxxxx5.dkr.ecr.us-east-1.amazonaws.com/spring-boot-app:latest
 *After the build completes, tag your image if you have any other image name so you can push the image to this repository:

 $ docker push 4xxxxxxxx5.dkr.ecr.us-east-1.amazonaws.com/spring-boot-app:latest